 - Minimizing distractions by being focused solely on the offer that inspired the person to click on the link in your ad.
 This is critical because people’s attention spans average approximately 8 seconds.
-So those arriving at a regular web page, instead of a targeted lead capture page, might get distracted by all their options, forget about the offer and end up not providing you with their contact information.
+So those arriving at a regular web page, instead of a targeted lead capture page, might get distracted by all their options, forget about the offer, and end up not providing you with their contact information.
 Sending them to a landing page with only the offer information and form keeps them on track so they opt in and receive their bonus.

-- Providing specific offer details that relate to the advertisement that peaked their interest and caused them to click on the link.
+- Providing specific offer details that relate to the advertisement that piqued their interest and caused them to click on the link.
 This creates a smooth and efficient process so they don’t change their minds or forget why they landed there in the first place.

 - Aiding in gathering valuable data concerning where your customers are coming from.
-This enhances your understanding around which marketing tactics are working effectively and which ones need to be adjusted or even discontinued.
+This enhances your understanding of which marketing tactics are working effectively and which ones need to be adjusted or even discontinued.

 - Simplifying the opt-in process by making it effortless for your prospect.
 An ad or promo that’s tailored to a specific segment of your audience attracts them to click on the link.
 Having a lead capture form on their landing page provides them with a frictionless process for taking advantage of your offer and opting into your list.